kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 specialized methods)?

 So could we ever dream of using LLMs to extract billions of triples from a large corpus of unstructured documents?
-Probably not if you're using OpenAI APIs, as it should be painfully expensive, or even if you're running your own model, as it should be excruciatingly slow.
+Probably not if you're using OpenAI APIs, as it would be painfully expensive, or even if you're running your own model, as it would be excruciatingly slow.
 So I am a bit pessimistic here.
-My instinct is that you might be able to generate KGs from unstructured documents using the slightly older techniques like designing your own models or using extractor-based approaches like [DeepDive](http://deepdive.stanford.edu/).[^3] I know it's not exciting to not use LLMs, but you're likely to extract much higher quality triples and much more cheaply with specialized models.
+My instinct is that you might be able to generate KGs from unstructured documents using the slightly older techniques like designing your own models or using extractor-based approaches like [DeepDive](http://deepdive.stanford.edu/)[^3] and [SpanMarker](https://tomaarsen.github.io/SpanMarkerNER/)[^4].
+I know it's not exciting to not use LLMs, but you're likely to extract much higher quality triples and much more cheaply with specialized models.
 So I don't know who really
 thinks it could one day be a good idea to use LLMs to extract triples from large corpuses.